 1 male ingests acid, guts explodes

-1 male javelin through chest
+1 male gets a javelin through his chest

 1 female bathe in acid, melted to the bones

 1 male and 1 female electrocuted while copulating